Written by Scribendi

-Write to Done clearly outlines useful topics for writers, like imposter syndrome, recovering from destructive criticism, and finding a pen name.
+Write to Done clearly outlines useful topics for writers, like treating imposter syndrome, recovering from destructive criticism, and finding a pen name.

-Maria Popova's writings on culture, books, and other eclectic subjects are always extremely interesting reading for any writer with some spare time.
+Maria Popova's writings on culture, books, and other eclectic subjects are always extremely interesting reading material for any writer with some spare time.

 These blogs help writers market their books and create blogging personas to engage an audience more effectively.

-11. The Write Life
+13. The Write Life

-This writing website offers solid ideas for blogging, including working from home, pitching ideas, guest posting, and much more!
+This writing website offers solid ideas for blogging, including working from home, pitching ideas, guest posting, and much more.

-12. Goins, Writer
+14. Goins, Writer

 As stated in its tagline, The Book Designer gives "practical advice to help build better books," which includes writing creative disclaimers, choosing the right platforms, and using social media efficiently.

-14. Angela Booth
+16. Angela Booth

-16. Jane Friedman
+18. Jane Friedman

-Jane Friedman has more than 20 years of experience in the book-publishing industry.
+Jane Friedman has more than 20 years of experience in the book publishing industry.
 She provides informative articles on both the writing process and the publishing process.

 Publetariat gives practical information on networking, author websites, and the publishing process.
 It also shares links to big news stories in the world of publishing.

-These sites are excellent for writers who are stuck in a rut and need some inspiration or even concrete prompts to get them writing again.
+These sites are excellent for writers who are stuck in a rut and need some inspiration or concrete prompts to get them writing again.

-21. Positive Writer
+25. Positive Writer

-22. Blots and Plots
+26. Blots and Plots

 The Blots and Plots blog instructs writers to stay in the habit of writing, targeting specific problems and demonstrating how it's possible to write a novel even with a full-time job.

-23. Writer's Digest
+27. Writer's Digest